 The overall priority ranking of all the phones is:

 From the overall priority, I will select Vivo S1.
 A different person who might give different weights or priorities would choose a different phone.

-AHP is used in many places for taking decisions which have many criterion.
-It is used extensively in NASA, XEROX, Walmart, US Navy, IBM etc. It can be used for selecting among different choices, prioritization, resource allocation, bench-marking, quality management etc..
-Refer The Analytic Hierarchy Process – An Exposition for more.
+AHP is used in many places for taking decisions which have many criteria.
+It is used extensively in NASA, XEROX, Walmart, US Navy, IBM etc. It can be used for selecting among different choices, prioritization, resource allocation, bench-marking, quality management etc. Refer The Analytic Hierarchy Process – An Exposition for more.

 - An Introduction to Management Science : Quantitative Approach to Decision Making - Anderson, Sweeney - link